jaredjgebel/ux-portfolio/src/_includes/case-studies/_product-design.md

 For an average-sized corn farm<sup>1</sup>, the difference in selling at the 2022 market high of $6.75 and low of $5.46 is **$61,920**.
 For a small business, that gap in revenue could be the **difference between making a profit or taking a loss**.

-In order to reduce risk and maximize revenue, savvy farmers use a variety of strategies to increase the selling price of their grain, including:
+In order to reduce risk and maximize revenue, savvy farmers use a variety of strategies, including:

 <div class="flex flex-col-reverse items-center md:block">
 <!-- Prices Screen -->